mfernest/SEBC/Partner Bootcamp  - Certify.md

 # <center> Challenges

 * You're going to build a C5.x cluster and kerberise it
-* You will document your progress largely by emails
+* You will document your progress by emails
     * mfernest@cloudera.com
-* We use your email timestamps to gauge progress -- submit challenges as you go.
+* Submit challenges as you complete them.
+Do not wait until the end and submit them all.
-* If you crush your cluster beyond use, let us know immediately.
+* If you brick your cluster and determine you can't continue, let me know immediately.
-* Mind the requests for explanations when you see them -- we're testing for understanding.
+* Occasionally I ask for explanations of your results.
+If you miss them, the stage is considered incomplete.

 ---
 <div style="page-break-after: always;"></div>

+## <center> Before You Start

+* Include in an email with the subject line: <Your Name> - Boot Camp Challenges
+    * A list of your EC2 nodes' DNS names
+    * Indicate which node will have the utility role
+    * Attach a terminal-based screen capture that shows this node's uptime.
+    * Also show the results for the command <code>hadoop fs -ls /</code>
+    * Create a Linux user account, using your own first name, with a UID of 1500
+* You may begin after this email is submitted.

+---
+<div style="page-break-after: always;"></div>

 ## <center> Challenge 1 - Install an external db server for CM

-* Install a MySQL server on any non-CM node
+* Install a MySQL 5.6 server on any non-utility node
-    * Use a repo-based package installer
-* Be sure to secure the database and assign a root password
+    * Add a repo; install the server and client packages only
+    * Download and install the JDBC connector JAR file
-* Create databases for the Cloudera Management Services and Hive Metastore **only**
+* Add databases for Cloudera Management Services and Hive Metastore
-* Send your instrutors a screenshot of the following:
+* Submit the following components as screen captures:
+    * The node hosting your MySQL server
+    * The login/password for each database you added
-    * The text of your MySQL repo configuration file
+    * The full text of your MySQL repo file
-    * Output from MySQL listing the databases
-    * Output from MySQL listing the database users
+    * Describe the method you used to retrieve to connector, or submit the command-line invocation.

 ---
 <div style="page-break-after: always;"></div>

 ## <center> Challenge 2 - Install Cloudera Manager

+* Install the Cloudera repo on your utility node
-* Install and configure Cloudera Manager 5.4
+* Install the latest version of Cloudera Manager
-* Use your MySQL server for the CM management services that need a database
 * Create a MyOverlord account with the password is_michael
    * Assign Full Administrator privileges to this account
+* Submit the following components:
+    * List of files in <code>/var/log/cloudera-scm-server</code>
-* Email the URL to your CM console
+    * Full output from the CM API endpoint <code>api/v10/cm/deployment</code>
+    * Indicate the new CM account has been tested and is ready to use

 ---
 <div style="page-break-after: always;"></div>

 ## <center> Challenge 3 - Install CDH

-* Install CDH 5.2.1
+* Install CDH 5.3.0
-* Enable ZooKeeper, HDFS, YARN, and Hive serivces **only**
+* Enable ZooKeeper, HDFS, YARN and Hive **only**
+* Enable NameNode HA
+* Name this cluster <code>NHBC</code>
+* Create an HDFS directory <code>/user/*youraccount*</code>
+* Submit the following components
+    * Node hosting the Standby NameNode
+    * Full output from the CM API endpoint <code>api/v10/cm/deployment</code>
-    * Point the Hive Metastore to your MySQL server
+    * Username/password to the Metastore database in MySQL
-* Once your services are amber or green, move on.
-    * If you clear any alerts, document how you did so
-* Email screenshot(s) that shows:
-    * The tables that make up your metastore database
-    * The Cloudera Manager page that lists services and their current state
-    * An additional screenshot showing any alerts you cleared
-* Once I receive this, I will verify the MyOverlord account has access
+    * Output of <code>hdfs dfs -ls /user</code>

 ---
 <div style="page-break-after: always;"></div>

 ## <center> Challenge 4 - Testing

-* Apply YARN tunings from your lab exercise
+* Tune YARN using the findings from your lab exercise
-    * Use the tunings from the scripted testing
-* Run the following tests on each node
+* Run the following tests on **each** node
     * <code>hdparm -t</code> on the node's volume(s)
-    * <code>dd if=/dev/zero bs=1M count=1024 | md5sum</code>
+    * <code>dd if=/dev/zero bs=1M count=2048 | md5sum</code>
-    * Capture the tests and output (one screenshot per node)
-* Name the capacity each exercise tests, e.g., network throughput
+    * Retain the results for the fastest and slowest runs only
 * teragen/terasort a file of 102,400,000 records
     * Use <code>time(1)</code> to record process duration
-    * Use a 64MB block size
+    * Enforce a 64MB block size
-    * Save the job output, including the command and time result, to a text file
-* Attach the screenshots and text file to your email; include the capacities tested in the body of the email.
+    * Change the default mapper count, if you wish
+    * Write the results to your user's HDFS directory
+* Submit the following components
+    * Results of the <code>hdparm</code> and <code>dd</code> commands as specified above
+    * The full <code>terasort</code> and <code>teragen</code> commands you used
+    * The elapsed time for each command
+    * Output of <code>hdfs dfs -ls /user</code>

 ---
 <div style="page-break-after: always;"></div>